codewithhades/codewithhades/README.md

 :confounded: As a Java developer I have faced many problems that required research and many times all I could find were snippets of code without any context or documentation.

-:rocket: This is why I bring you specific, documented and fully working examples with tests of the most common Java scenarios, such as
+:rocket: This is why I bring you specific, documented and fully working examples of the most common Java scenarios, such as

 * Spring Boot
     * [Basic setup](https://github.com/codewithhades/spring-boot-basic-setup)